BJP trying to buy 20-30 TRS MLAs, topple government, alleges Telangana CM | Politics

 Telangana Chief Minister K Chandrasekhar Rao on Sunday accused the BJP of 'trying to buy' 20 or 30 MLAs of the ruling TRS and topple his government and claimed that 'brokers' from Delhi offered the sitting legislators Rs 100 crore each.

-His statement comes a day after three people who tried to ''poach'' four TRS legislators were arrested and remanded to judicial custody.

-Rao paraded all the four legislators in the public meeting, praising them that such people are required in politics.
+The CM paraded all the four legislators during the public meeting, praising them that such people were required in politics.

 Based on a complaint by P Rohith Reddy, one of the TRS legislators, cases under relevant sections - criminal conspiracy, offering bribe and provisions of the Prevention of Corruption Act, 1988 - were filed against Ramachandra Bharati alias Satish Sharma, Nanda Kumar and Simhayaji Swamy -- on October 26 night.

-According to the FIR copy, Rohith Reddy alleged that the accused offered him Rs 100 crore and in return the legislator had to leave the TRS and contest as a BJP candidate in the upcoming Assembly elections "Four sons of soil (MLAs) came with me (today for the meeting).
+''Four sons of soil (MLAs) came with me (today for the meeting).
 Day before yesterday some Delhi brokers came to buy our Telangana self-respect and offered Rs 100 crore.
-But our sons of soil hit them with their left footwear saying they were not for sale," the CM said, adding they wanted to purchase the legislators like "cattle" in the open market.
+But our sons of soil hit them with their left footwear saying they were not for sale,'' the CM said, adding they wanted to purchase the legislators like “cattle” in the open market.

 Rao sought a reply from Prime Minister Narendra Modi on whether such things were good for society.